 Staining a deck in the middle of the day is a bad idea.
 Not only is it uncomfortable and exhausting to work in the heat of the day, but the paint also dries too quickly and won’t absorb properly into the wood.
 Start early in the morning and quit before noon.

-New decks act differently than old ones (just like teenagers act differently than grandparents).
+New decks act differently than old ones.
 Give new wood at least six months before staining.
 This allows the wood to season and release some moisture.
 Otherwise it won’t accept the stain well.
 On the other hand, older decks will need a through cleaning and sanding.
 I would use a pressure washer for a quick job, if it’s really in bad shape.

 Generally, we applaud hard work, but trying to reach top speed while staining will likely lead to lap marks on the wood.
 Instead of a sprint, see a deck stain as a marathon, methodic and evenly paced along each board.
 Work slowly and work the paintbrush back and forth until it gradually runs out of stain, keeping the lap marks wet so you can blend in along the way.

 Staining quickly results in uneven coats and drips all down the sides.
 Take your time, to make this wood beautiful.